linkx168/CASC_Fish_Climate/README.md

 Data that accompany this code repository are found on ScienceBase:
 [INSERT CITATION]

 This repository contains code used to produce a reproducible, statewide aggregation of fisheries survey data from the Midwestern United States, as well as scripts that use the cleaned and aggregated dataset to generate region-wide abundance products and age-based analyses.
 Files are indexed using prefixes a–e to indicate their role within the workflow.
 Files with prefixes a–b use original state agency data to produce state-level Parquet files through an extensive data aggregation process.
 These files collectively form a region-wide, hive-partitioned fisheries database.
 Files with prefixes c–e operate on this hived dataset rather than on raw state-level data.
 Specifically, c-prefixed files read the hived dataset to generate state-specific abundance products.
-The d-prefixed file contain analyses using the hived dataset that are referenced in a companion manuscript.
+The d-prefixed file contain analyses using the hived dataset that are referenced in a companion manuscript (Hansen et al, in prep).
 Lastly the e-prefixed file does a general exploration of the hived database.

 Users should note that the original, raw fisheries survey data required to run a–b prefixed scripts are not made publicly avaiable.
 Users interested in exploring or modifying the aggregation workflow that converts raw state data into the cleaned hived dataset should contact the authors directly and/or request access to the original data from the relevant state agencies.